Healthy Recipes Blog

 Instructions

-Coat the chops in Dijon mustard and sprinkle them with salt, pepper, and garlic powder.
-Then, dredge them in the crushed pork rinds.
+Crush the pork rinds by hand or in a food processor.
+You can also buy them already crushed ("Pork panko").
+Coat the pork chops in Dijon mustard and sprinkle them with salt, pepper, and garlic powder.
+Dredge them in the crushed pork rinds.

 Coating the chops in pork panko.

-Cook the chops in olive oil until golden brown and cooked through, for about 4-5 minutes per side over medium heat.
+Cook the pork chops in olive oil until golden brown and cooked through, for about 4-5 minutes per side over medium heat.

 Flipping the chops.